 How does a robust MCP Gateway address the challenge of 'shadow AI' in large organizations?

-Shadow AI—unauthorized AI tool usage—grows when employees adopt tools faster than IT can approve them.
+Shadow AI, unauthorized AI tool usage, grows when employees adopt tools faster than IT can approve them.
 MCP Gateways provide visibility into which tools teams use, track access patterns, and enable policy enforcement without blocking productivity.
-MintMCP's LLM Proxy monitors every tool call, bash command, and file operation, transforming unmanaged AI usage into governed infrastructure with complete audit trails.
+MintMCP's Gateway + Agent Monitor approach helps govern MCP traffic alongside local agent activity such as tool calls, bash commands, file operations, and prompt submissions, transforming unmanaged AI usage into governed infrastructure with complete audit trails.